JoGorska/hackathon-team-1/README.md

 # Testing

-See separate Testing file for information on testing and issues.
+[Click Here](TESTING.md) to view the full testing steps that were completed on every device and browser.

 # Deployment